Why Grievers Are Often Misunderstood

-Recently, in one week 80% of my arrangements to meet up with friends got cancelled.
+Recently, in one week 80% of my arrangements to meet up with friends got canceled.
 Not by me.
 I was utterly disappointed.
 Maybe I’m a highly sensitive person, or perhaps I simply get easily disappointed.

 So when I inquired into one specific cancellation, which happened to be with another bereaved mother, she said: “Since the death of my son five years ago I experience a daily challenge of organising my calendar, regularly double book myself (which is what happened on our supposed meeting day) or have people show up at my door without remembering why.
 This is just how it is.”